daulet/MyEnv/README.md

 * Git status - uses posh-git module, installed and preconfigured for convenience.
 * Timestamp - useful when you trigger long running command, but forget to time it.
-* Duration - since this prompt is not trivial, it is important to actually track how long it took to generate the prompt.
+* Duration - since this prompt is not trivial, it is important to actually track the time it took to generate the prompt.